panda3d/panda3d-docs/programming/physics/bullet/collision-shapes.rst

 On the previous page we have been introduced to Bullet basics.
 Two simple collision shapes - a box and a plane - have been used in this simple script.
-This page will now introduce more collison shapes provided by Bullet, starting with primitive shapes and then moving on to more complex ones.
+This page will now introduce more collision shapes provided by Bullet, starting with primitive shapes and then moving on to more complex ones.

 Primitive shapes: